Denton, Greater Manchester: Civic history and councillors

 Denton was originally one of the townships of the ancient parish of Manchester in the Salford Hundred of Lancashire.
 In 1866 it became a civil parish in its own right.
 The parish was expanded in 1894 by the inclusion of the Haughton township, the former area of which now covers the eastern part of the town.
 The name of Haughton survives as local place names at Haughton Green and Haughton Dale, both in south Denton.
 Clues to the former township do still exist at Haughton Street, Haughton Hall Road, the Parish Church of St. Anne, Haughton, and etched onto an ancient boundary marker on Broomstair Bridge on the A57 Hyde Road – (CHESHIRE Township of Hyde | Township of Haughton LANCASHIRE).
 Also in 1894 the enlarged parish became Denton Urban District in the administrative county of Lancashire.

-In 1974 Denton's Urban District status was abolished and its assets and area were transferred to form part of the new Metropolitan Borough of Tameside in the metropolitan county of Greater Manchester.
+In 1974, Denton's Urban District status was abolished and its assets and area were transferred to form part of the new Metropolitan Borough of Tameside in the metropolitan county of Greater Manchester.

-Since 1974, Denton has consisted of three council wards on Tameside Council; Denton North East, Denton South and Denton West, each returning three councillors.
-The new wards took the same format as the original six Denton UDC wards (which were East, North, South-east, South, South-west and West).
+Since 1974, Denton has consisted of three council wards on Tameside Council: Denton North East, Denton South and Denton West, each returning three councillors.
+The new wards took the same format as the original six Denton UDC wards (which were East, North, South-East, South, South-West and West).
 There have been minor ward boundary changes in 1982 and 2004.
-Denton West is the most Conservative-inclined of the three wards, and from 1975 to 1991 had Conservative Party representation.
-No Conservative councillor has been elected since 1987 in the town, although the party came within 13 votes of re-gaining the Denton West seat in 2008 on the back of government unpopularity over the abolition of the 10p tax rate and the proposals for a congestion charge in Greater Manchester with the proposed outer charging zone cutting the ward in two.
+Denton West is the most Conservative-inclined of the three wards and, from 1975 to 1991, had Conservative party representation.
+No Conservative councillor has been elected since 1987 in the town, although the party came within 13 votes of regaining the Denton West seat in 2008.
+This was on the back of government unpopularity over the abolition of the 10p tax rate and the proposals for a congestion charge in Greater Manchester, with the proposed outer charging zone cutting the ward in two.

-After the most recent local elections held in May 2022, the nine councillors for the town are:
+After the most recent local elections held in May 2026, the nine councillors for the town are: